 The launch of the Children’s Parliament was held on 28 February 2017 at the Liverpool Council Chambers and was attended by elected members of the Children's Parliament representing 10 primary schools in the 2168 community.
 Over 1,230 primary school children in years three to five were engaged in a series of consultation sessions, including the What Matters? workshops co-facilitated with the Whitlam Institute at the Western Sydney University Parramatta campus.

-Director of NSW Education Liverpool Network;National Children’s Commissioner;
+- Director of NSW Education Liverpool Network;National Children’s Commissioner; and

 The Children's Parliament is delivered by Liverpool City Council under the 2168 Communities for Children program, a Commonwealth Government early intervention and prevention initiative.
 Funding and support for the Program is facilitated by Mission Australia‘s Miller Pathways.